 Fainting is a temporary loss of consciousness that happens when the brain does not receive enough oxygen.
 It comes on suddenly, only lasts for a short time and you recover fully within a short time.
 It is also often called a blackout.
 The medical term is syncope.
 It isn't the same thing as a seizure which usually causes jerking.

 It is important to seek medical attention if you experience faints.
 Faints may be caused by a serious problem.
-However, this is very unusual unless you are aged over 40 or they have happened while you were lying down or during exercise.
+However, this is unusual.
 The most common causes are mentioned below.

 What happens when you faint?